bhasarma/mlcoursezoom-camp/WK08-09-midterm-project/README.md

 1. Business Problem Description
 2. About the Dataset
-3. About files in this project repo
+3. About files and folders in this repo
-3. Project Workflow
+4. Project Workflow
-4. Steps to run the application
 5. Conclusions
 6. Contact